matejhozlar/createrington-currency/README.md

 | `/daily`        | Daily money reward                   |
 | `/lottery`      | Start a server-wide lottery          |
 | `/join`         | Join a lottery in progress           |

+All commands enforce a global cooldown, configurable via `commandCooldownMs`.
+If a player executes a command too quickly, they will see a cooldown message.

+### ATM Block & GUI
+- **Interactive ATM:** A new block called the ATM can be crafted or given by operators.
+When right‑clicked it opens a custom GUI where players can deposit or withdraw money without typing commands.
+- **PIN & authentication:** The GUI guides players through a simple login flow; once authenticated it displays their balance, deposit buttons and withdraw options.
+The screen class organises the UI into views for deposit, withdraw total, withdraw single bills and withdraw bundles.
+- **Bundled withdrawals:** Players can specify denominations and counts for withdrawal, or enter a lump sum to automatically get the best combination of bills.
+- **Feedback:** After each deposit or withdrawal the server sends a success or error payload so the screen can display a coloured status message.

 ### Mob Drops